projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    #.
 Name the host "clr-sos-guest"
    #.
 Add an administrative user "clear" with "sudoers" privilege
    #.
 Add these additional bundles "editors", "user-basic", "desktop-autostart", "network-basic"
    #.
-For network, choose “DHCP”
+For network, choose "DHCP"

 #.
 After installation is complete, boot into Clear Linux OS, login as
    **clear**, and set a password.